20 Things You Must Know Before You Start Practicing Yoga

 8. Push Yourself, But Do Not Force A Pose

 You have to listen to your body.
-While it is important to push yourself to progress, if your body says no, you must listen to it and stop immediately.
+While it is important to push yourself to progress, if your body says no, listen to it and stop immediately.
 Yoga is about breaking free of inhibitions, and not going through pain.
 Also, you must gradually progress.
-You cannot achieve perfection in one go.
-That is, in fact, harmful to you.
-It is important to do each pose with integrity, and transition from one pose to another with utmost grace.
+You may not achieve a pose completely, but you can work in that direction.
+It is important to do each pose with integrity and intention, which builds character off the mat and in daily life.

 Every pose has a modification and advancement.
-If you do not get the current posture right, do not progress to the next step.
-You have to build up to the full pose, or else it is going to be like a tall skyscraper with a few floors missing in between.
+If you do not get the current posture right, you do not have to progress to the next step.

 9. Do Not Compare

-You must never compare yourself with your fellow practitioner.
+Never compare yourself with your fellow practitioners.
 Yoga is a non-competitive practice.
-All you need to do is be aware of your own abilities.
+Just be aware of your own abilities.